ghostmonk/python-examples/README.md

 # python-examples
-A repo for quick examples.
+A repo for quick python examples.